Associate Degree in Nursing (PN to ASN)

 With an Associate Degree in Nursing, you will be Authorized to Treat Patients.

-The mission of the Sullivan University Associate Degree in Nursing is to educate individuals to provide holistic care for clients and the community.
-The A.S. in Nursing program recognizes the diversity of the student population and fosters development into professional healthcare providers.
+The mission of the Sullivan University Associate Degree program in Nursing is to educate individuals on providing holistic care for clients and the community.
+The A.S. in Nursing program fosters the development of professional healthcare providers.
 The Associate in Nursing incorporates community events to enrich student self-awareness and accountability.
 Sullivan's accelerated nursing programs will help you to advance your nursing career quickly.
 The A.S. in Nursing program advocates lifelong learning and the pursuit of excellence.